schnillerman/oracle-apex-docker/README.md

 ```
 > [!NOTE]
 > Note that running the container for the first time (initialization of persistent data) takes a long time - on my Synology DS918+, it took ~2.5hrs.
+> [!IMPORTANT]
+> Keep the container running during the installation.
 ### Run Temporary ORDS-Developer Container to Setup/Install APEX in the Express DB
 Create the file ```conn_string.txt``` in the directory ```./ORDS/variables``` with the following content:
 ```